 Developing a good relationship with your child’s teacher will make it easier for you to share concerns and work together to help your child succeed.
 Here are some tips for building a partnership.

 , give the teacher a copy of it.
-Share other information — like hobbies, interests and important family events — that will help your teacher get to know your child.
+Share other information — like hobbies, interests, and important family events — that will help your teacher get to know your child.

 Arrive promptly for appointments and wrap things up within your allotted time.
-The teacher may have more parents and students waiting for her attention.
+The teacher may have more parents and students waiting for attention.

-If you’re meeting in the classroom, look for word walls, reference charts or displays of students’ artwork or school work that you can compliment.
+If you’re meeting in the classroom, look for word walls, reference charts, or displays of students’ artwork or schoolwork that you can compliment.
 Teachers like to see that you notice their efforts.
 If you’re meeting in the guidance office or other location, start things off with a positive statement, like something you’ve noticed about the teacher’s classroom or teaching style.

 Demonstrating your respect for a teacher will set a good example for your child.